will-franc/Pelle-Krab/README.md

 - 👋 Hi, I’m @Pelle-Krabbenhoeft
 - 👀 I’m interested in robotics, smart contracts, and cyber security.
 - 🌱 I’m currently learning Solidity.
-- 💞️ I’m looking to collaborate on a working robot or NFT's.
 - 📫 How to reach me, you can't.

 <!---